nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 * :kconfig:`CONFIG_NRF_MODEM_LIB_TRACE_MEDIUM_UART` to send modem traces over UARTE1
 * :kconfig:`CONFIG_NRF_MODEM_LIB_TRACE_MEDIUM_RTT` to send modem traces over SEGGER RTT

-When :kconfig:`CONFIG_NRF_MODEM_LIB_TRACE_ENABLED` Kconfig option is enabled, :c:func:`nrf_modem_lib_init` sends the trace memory configuration to the modem.
-When this happens, the modem starts sending startup trace data.
 If the application wants the trace data, :c:func:`nrf_modem_lib_trace_init` must be called before :c:func:`nrf_modem_lib_init`.
 This is done automatically when using the OS Abstraction layer.
 If the application wants to stop an ongoing trace session, it can use the :c:func:`nrf_modem_lib_trace_stop` function.